cwolock/survML/README.md

   can be either default algorithms included in the `SuperLearner` package, or user-specified algorithms.
 See the `SuperLearner` package documentation for more information.
-- `xgb_control`: This is a named list of arguments that are use to fit the `xgboost` algorithm. `tune` is a logical indicating whether to use cross-validation to select from a set of possible tuning parameters, or to fit `xgboost` using a single pre-specified set of parameters.
-  `tuning_params` is a list of tuning parameters passed to `xgboost`.
-  See the `xgboost` package documentation for more information.

 ### Example